camilleperin/fesapi-docker/README.md

 A simple centos 6.8 based Dockerfile that build fesapi and all its dependencies.

-It also builds it's java wrapper and tests some basic java calls.
+It also builds its java wrapper and tests some basic java calls.

 See : https://github.com/camilleperin/fesapi-docker
 See : https://hub.docker.com/r/zz64/fesapi-docker